giampaolo/confix/docs/index.rst

 -------------------------

-Certain keys can be marked as mandatory, meaning if they are not specified in the config file (or via env var) confix will error out.
+Certain keys can be marked as mandatory, meaning if they are not specified in the configuration file (or via environment variable) confix will error out.
 This is useful to avoid storing sensitive data (e.g. passwords) in the source code.

 .. code-block:: python